 The purpose of this pulsing of RD# is to allow the external peripheral to know that the 8051 is done reading PORTC and the data was latched into PORTC three CLKOUT cycles before asserting the RD# signal.
 After the RD# is pulsed, the external logic can update the data on PORTC.

 Following is the timing diagram of the read and write strobing function on accessing PORTC.
-Refer to Data Memory Read^[30] on page 44 and Data Memory Write^[32] on page 45 for details on propagation delay of RD# and WR# signals.
+Refer to Data Memory Read^[21] and Data Memory Write^[23] for details on propagation delay of RD# and WR# signals.